alexoh554/alexoh554.github.io/_posts/2024-12-19-Winning-2nd-at-the-Trend-Micro-Hackathon.md

 ## Conclusion
 Participating in Hack Day was a very rewarding experience as I got to apply what I learned during my internship (particularly with AWS Lambdas) to create a useful Slack app.
 Of course, there are ways to make this more robust - one limitation of the app is that a single user creating multiple raffles may have trouble ending their desired raffle.
 In the end, we had a working solution that didn't run into any problems - even with 35+ people testing it during our demo.

+A project that I really enjoyed was a Microsoft Teams add-on that calculated the "true" cost of hosting a meeting based on the attendees (estimated) salaries.
+Another project was a spinoff daily "-dle" game, where players can guess the story points of randomly selected JIRA issues from our organization.

 My experience at Trend Micro was very special especially due to events such as this hackathon, a company-wide CTF, and weekly mentorship sessions catered to co-op students.
 These events really motivated me to learn new technologies and concepts.